zetamorph/Multi-Go/README.md

 A multi-tool made in Go, and aimed at security experts to make life a little more convenient

-Project just added to GitHub - better description to code!
+Project just added to GitHub - better description to come!